-Data are collected and entered into the MudTracker database by regulatory agency staff or an independent external party (i.e., contract employee).
-Urban stormwater data are provided to Tetra Tech to input into the DE NPS BMP Database using the NEIEN input template with the correct NEIEN BMP names (see QAPP Section B10 for additional details on the parties involved in data submission to NEIEN).
+Data are collected and entered into the MudTracker database by DNREC or Delegated Agency staff or an independent external party (i.e., contract employee).
+Urban stormwater and street sweeping data are provided to Tetra Tech to input into the DE NPS BMP Database using the NEIEN input template with the correct NEIEN BMP names (see QAPP Section B10 for additional details on the parties involved in data submission to NEIEN).
 DE's NPS BMP Database is mapped to provide the data required to NEIEN and the CBP.
 In the future, it is expected that the data in MudTracker will be formatted into an XML file that will be linked to the required fields in the NEIEN template.

 The lifespan or credit duration of each BMP is also entered in the template based on the CreditDurations05222015.xlxs spreadsheet provided by CBP.
 This spreadsheet includes credit durations for each BMP type approved by the Urban Stormwater Workgroup on March 17, 2015.
-The code in the DE NPS BMP Database has been modified so that the lifespan/credit duration is added to the implementation date of a particular BMP to calculate the Lifespan End Date.
-Once the Lifespan End Date has been passed, that BMP will be tagged as "retired".
+Erosion and Sediment Control BMPs will have a lifespan only during construction.
+Once the project is closed out of the NOI database, then the E&S BMP reaches the end of its life.
+Street sweeping BMPs will be reported in lane miles annually and pounds.
+All other BMPs will remain until replaced with another BMP or the site is developed.